Credit: Peter Bos

 Both practices were effectively eliminated by the 1970s, according to Phejin Konyak, the great-granddaughter of a headhunter, who has spent almost four years documenting her tribe's disappearing culture.

-"Every tattoo pattern depicts someone's status or cycle of life," the 38-year-old said in a phone interview from Nagaland.
+"Every tattoo pattern depicts someone's status or cycle of life," she said in a phone interview from Nagaland.
 "What I did was record all of the existing patterns, so they are not lost.
 (I also documented) the oral traditions, like songs and poems, to capture them at a moment when it's all vanishing.

 "These people are the last bearers of this tradition, and when they die it will be gone forever."